PUCD2035-E-F15/class_notes/content/week_1/index.md

 ### The p5 Drawing API

 In this weeks assignment you'll be using the p5 library to create a drawing. p5 provides several commands for drawing shapes and working with color.
 You can view a full list of commands with descriptions and example code on the [p5 API reference](http://p5js.org/reference/).
+This reference includes sample code for each command, and allows you to edit the samples and see the results.

 <a href="./drawing.js" class="p5_example show-lab show-lab-link hidden">test_example</a>

-### Using `console.log()`
+### Using the Console and `console.log()`

+Chrome has built in developer tools.
+An important tool is the Javascript Console, which can be opened with Command-Option-J. Chrome will display errors it finds when running your Javascript here.
+You can also print your own messages to the console using `console.log()`.

 <a href="./console_log.js" class="p5_example show-code show-lab-link hidden">test_example</a>